English Language Learners

 It is important that ESL students receive the same academic opportunities as students who are proficient in English.
 We are committed to the success of all students.

-A professional human translator may be requested at any time by contacting the ELL contact, Shannon Lewis, at email@example.com or at 231-794-5999, ext.
-3234.
+A professional human translator may be requested at any time by contacting the ELL contact, Nicole Ziegler, at firstname.lastname@example.org or at 231-794-5999, ext.
+7780.